Russia and North Korea share a short border but a long history.

 Technically in an interminable ceasefire with North Korea, South Korea has relied on the clout of the US to negotiate with North Korea.

-Along with China, the US and South Korea have been vacillating between brandishing economic carrots and/or sticks and threatening strong military retaliation to any provocations; all with the hope of inducing North Korea to abandon its nuclear weapons programme, reconcile with South Korea, and reform its economy.
+Along with China, the US and South Korea have been vacillating between offering economic carrots, brandishing economic sticks and threatening strong military retaliation to any provocations; all with the hope of inducing North Korea to abandon its nuclear weapons programme, reconcile with South Korea, and reform its economy.

 Over the last 25 years Russia has had minimal success influencing Pyongyang’s actions.
 In 1990, the Soviet Union’s collapse and the halt of aid to North Korea directly precipitated the catastrophic 1994 – 1998 famine in the struggling socialist state.
 Throughout the 1990s, the newly formed Russian Federation under President Boris Yeltsin chose closer ties with South Korea over deepening relations with the North, ultimately resulting in lackluster relations between the two countries.
 During the Party of Six talks, held in the early 2000s, Russia did not have an influential voice or much leverage to offer in return for North Korea dismantling its nuclear programme.